 Most clinical assignment duty-shifts begin at 7:00 or 8:00 am and end by 3:30 pm. or 4:30 pm.
-During the first practicum course, the student will be on duty Tuesday and Thursday throughout the last ten weeks of the semester.
-During the next practicum course, the student will be on duty on Tuesday and Thursday throughout the semester.
-The summer semester the student will be on duty Monday, Tuesday, and Wednesday working 10-hour days.
-(This will be changing in the summer of 2020) During the final two practicum courses (second year), the student will be on duty each Monday, Wednesday, and Friday throughout each semester.
+During the first practicum course, the student will be on duty Tuesday and Thursday throughout the last twelve weeks of the semester working 9-hour days.
+During the next practicum course, the student will be on duty on Tuesday and Thursday throughout the semester working 9-hour days.
+The summer semester the student will be on duty Monday and Wednesday working 7-hour days.
+During the final two practicum courses (second year), the student will be on duty each Monday, Wednesday, and Friday throughout each semester.
 The student is required to participate in clinic for 8 hours each assigned day; this does not include the expected 30-minute lunch break.
-At least one evening rotation (11:00 AM -7:30 PM) will be required so that the student may train in the designated trauma centers and experience the routine department after normal hours.
+At least one evening rotation (11:00 AM -7:30 PM or 8:30 PM) will be required so that the student may train in the designated trauma centers and experience the routine department after normal hours.

-An out of town rotation will also be required while enrolled in the program.
+An out-of-town rotation will also be required while enrolled in the program.
 More than one evening or out of town rotation may be assigned as deemed necessary by the clinical coordinator.
-When the student completes these five practicum courses, he/she will have accumulated at least 1750 clock-hours of duty time and will have participated in over 1000 diagnostic x-ray examinations.
+When the student completes these five practicum courses, he/she will have accumulated approximately 1300 clock-hours of duty time and will have participated in over 1000 diagnostic x-ray examinations.